 Gaining the wisdom of another’s experience can be invaluable when facing something new – including cancer.
 Through the SoulMates program at Dana-Farber’s Susan F. Smith Center for Women’s Cancers, newly diagnosed breast cancer patients can be paired with trained volunteers who have already been through surgery, chemotherapy, radiation or other kinds of treatment.

-“Our volunteers serve as peer mentors, helping new patents deal with everything from how a cancer diagnosis changes one’s sense of self to the many different ways it can impact relationships,” says Nancy Poorvu, PhD, LICSW, a breast cancer survivor and the founder and director of SoulMates.
+“Our volunteers serve as peer mentors, helping new patents deal with everything from how a cancer diagnosis changes one’s sense of self to the many different ways it can impact relationships,” says Nancy Poorvu, PhD, LICSW, the founder and director of SoulMates, who was also treated for breast cancer.
 “In most cases, the tips are transferable to all cancers.”